-China overtook US as top destination for foreign investment last year: WSJ
+China overtook US as top destination for foreign investment last year

 New investments by overseas businesses into US fell 49% in 2020, according to UN figures